MUCollective/mucollective.github.io/README.md

 You need to prepare the followings:
 * URLs to your release.

-There are two files `data/prototype.yml` and `data/software.yml`.
+There are two files `_data/prototype.yml` and `_data/software.yml`.
 Our suggestion is that if it is a concrete thing, then it belongs to `software`.
 The entry should be very much self-explanatory.

-An example of `data/prototype.yml`:
+An example from `_data/prototype.yml`:

 ```
 - title: Cicero